rach7777/monax-may/erisindustries.com_landingpage.md

 Complex data-driven relationships between people and business require increasingly complex software design infrastructure.
 Today, Google-scale infrastructure is required to manage these relationships.
 Distributed infrastructure, however, can perform these tasks much more efficiently.

 Through the use of blockchain cryptography, Eris Industries simplifies this software design while providing much of the same utility as traditional, server-based platforms.
+Furthermore, Eris Industries does so without needing to fork or otherwise modify existing blockchain protocols, allowing users to develop blockchain-secure applications which can interact with existing decentralised protocols without needing to rely upon them.

 From a user's perspective, there is thus no reason that an Eris system should be anything but free to use.